Vineyard escape along the Strange Bird Wine Trail

 The burgeoning wine region in the Granite Belt is only a short three-hour drive from Brisbane and boasts some of the country’s premium wineries and vineyards.

-Take the Strange Bird wine trail and taste your way through these 8 Granite Belt wineries.
+Take the Strange Bird wine trail and taste your way through eight of the thirty Granite Belt wineries.

 Ballandean Estate Wines